Amasirat/Obsidian/Enneagrams.md

 ### Major Personaility Traits

 * Concerned with establishing unique identity
-* Core fear is that they are not significant or not special
+* Core fear is that they are not significant or special
 * Even though they can make friends with anyone, they can also have a subtle sense of elitism
 * Intense level of creativity
 * They reflect and discuss their pain so they are comfortable with darkness and pain of both themselves and others.
 You can never overshare with them.